-- of SSW events (Domeisen et al., 2020b).
-We note that not only the composite of SSWs, but most of the individual SSW events show the increase of dA1/dt at around 20-25 days before the onset.
-The increase of dA1/dt is mainly due to the increase of the linear PV advection term, which preconditions the weakening of the polar vortex.
+advection term, which preconditions the weakening of the polar vortex.
 While recent work suggests that split SSW events are less predictable than displacement events (Taguchi, 2018; Domeisen et al., 2020b), the preconditioning by the increase in the linear PV advection and PV flux is important for both wave-1 and wave-2 SSW events at around 20 days before the onset of the event, implying a similar intrinsic predictable time scale with 20 days lead for both types of events.
 From around 10 days before the events, the nonlinear PV advection term increases rapidly for wave-2 SSWs, but it remains small for wave-1 SSWs.
 As the nonlinear PV advection term increases, the linear PV advection drops dramatically prior to wave-2 SSWs.
-The distinct behavior of the linear and nonlinear advection terms in this 10-day period suggests that the type of SSW event could be inferred at around 10 days to one week prior to the events.
+The distinct behavior of the linear and nonlinear advection terms in this 10-day period suggests that the type of SSW event could be predicted at around 10 days to one week prior to the events.
 Note that the type of event is determined by the larger wavenumber component of eddy heat flux in the period of -2 to 0 days before the events and hence the 10-day lead times need to be interpreted with caution.
-The above differences are also present in the displacement and split SSW events, but - the differences are somewhat smaller than those between wave-1 and wave-2 events, as not all split events are induced by wave-2 planetary waves.
+Note that the different contributions from the linear and nonlinear terms with lead times of at least one week are not directly linked to the definition of the wave-1 and wave-2 events and therefore can be interpreted as signals indicating the type of the events.

 Even though the contributions from linear and nonlinear PV advection terms are different in the two types of SSW events, their overall effects on $\frac{dA_1}{dt}$ within 10 days before the events are the same, causing $\frac{dA_1}{dt}$ to increase abruptly.
-The breakdown of

-- 525 the polar vortex can be divided into two periods based on the different behavior of the linear and nonlinear terms.
+The breakdown of the polar vortex can be divided into two periods based on the different behavior of the linear and nonlinear terms.
 During the first period, i.e., from 25 days to two weeks before the onset of SSWs, the linear term weakens the polar vortex for both types of SSWs, and during the second period, i.e., from around 10 days before the onset date until the onset, the vortex evolution for both types of SSWs starts to diverge and the distinct vortex breakdown structures gradually develop.

-These two different time periods before the onset of the events are consistent with previous studies, especially for wave-2 SSWs (Labitzke, 1981; - 530 Bancalá et al., 2012; Albers and Birner, 2014), which suggested that an amplification of the wave-1 component allows the wave-2 wave flux to grow and propagate more effectively into the already weakening polar vortex region.
+These two different time periods before the onset of the events are consistent with previous studies, especially for wave-2 SSWs (Labitzke, 1981; Bancalá et al., 2012; Albers and Birner, 2014), which suggested that an amplification of the wave-1 component allows the wave-2 wave flux to grow and propagate more effectively into the already weakening polar vortex region.